sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.SablierV2FlashLoan.md

 ### maxFlashLoan

-The amount of ERC-20 assets available to be flash loaned.
+The amount of ERC-20 assets available for flash loan.

 _If the ERC-20 asset is not flash loanable, this function returns zero._